RSS feeds are the ultimate power user tool for keeping up with the news, and power users can't stand clumsy software.

 Reeder is beautiful.
 That's self-evident in the screenshot above: the typography, the semi-transparent left panel, and the layout all draw the eye quickly.
 What I love, though, are the small touches that aren't obvious in a single screenshot.

 None of this would matter, of course, if the reading experience wasn't also great.
 It is.
 Articles are downloaded for offline reading, and you can even opt to keep weeks or months of read articles on your machine for future reference.
 There's support for pulling in the full text for any article using a keyboard shortcut or button.
-You can even configure Reeder to grab the full text of any feed by default—no other RSS reader I tested offers this feature.
+You can even configure Reeder to grab the full text of any feed by default.

 And there are more customization options.
 Every single keyboard shortcut can change, for example, and you can also set keys to quickly share articles on apps like Twitter or Pocket.
 You can also set up touchpad gestures.